Errors

 Built-in Errors

-TypeError - an error that occurs when an operation is performed on a value of an inappropriate type
+TypeError - occurs when an operation is performed on a value of an inappropriate type

 • e.g.